Skip to content

 πŸ“ Check Coverage & Find Local Help

-Use the buttons below to find Starlink retailers, check internet providers in your area, or locate tech support near you.
+Use the buttons below to find Starlink retailers, check internet providers in your area, locate a VA benefit office, or find tech support near you.
 Always verify Starlink availability and pricing at starlink.com before purchasing.

 Searching near you…

-• Step 5: Use Starlink’s 30-day full-refund trial.
-If speeds at your address don’t meet your needs, return the hardware for a complete refund with no cancellation fee.
+• Step 6: Use the 30-day return window.
+If real-world speeds at your address disappoint, return the hardware for a full refund.

-Starlink pricing, plan availability, promotional offers, and hardware costs are set by SpaceX and change frequently.
-Prices shown in this guide reflect commonly reported current U.S. rates and may not reflect your specific location’s pricing, congestion surcharges, or active promotions.
-Always verify your exact price by entering your service address at starlink.com before ordering.
-This page has no affiliation with SpaceX, Starlink, T-Mobile, or any internet service provider.
+Starlink pricing, plan availability, promotional offers, hardware costs, and government program rules are set by SpaceX, the FCC, NTIA, USAC, and other agencies, and they change frequently.
+Figures in this guide reflect commonly reported rates and program rules as of mid-2026 and may not match your specific address, household eligibility, or filing situation.
+Always verify your exact price at starlink.com and confirm any tax or benefits question with a licensed professional or the relevant agency.
+This page is not tax, legal, or financial advice, and has no affiliation with SpaceX, Starlink, T-Mobile, Verizon, the FCC, the IRS, or any government agency or internet service provider.

 Recommended Reads